psyrun/Advance.Penetration.Testing/APT.md

 * Auditing of new systems.
 	* Evaluate systems before they are brought online.
-	* Validate compliance with security policy.
+	* Validate compliance with securitycanning. enumeration andufingerprinting.
-* Discovery of unknown systems.
-	* To detect configuration changes that create new vulnerabilities.
-* Educational.
-	* Might first learn of a vulnerability from scanner alerts.
+	* To detect configuration changes that create new vcanningilenumerationuandifingerprinting first learn of a vulnerability from scanner alerts.

-## <a name="1.7"></a>1.7 Network Vulnerability scanning methods

-* Three main methods used by network vulnerability scanners.
+## <a name="1.7"></a>1.7 Network Vulncanningtyenumerationeanddfingerprintingn methods used by network vulnerability scancanning Senumeration andefingerprintingervices and enumeration.
-	* Port scanning.
-	* Live systems.
-	* Services and enumeration.
 * Each technique introduces increasing risk to end systems.
-	* Port scanning should not crash a system.
+	* Port Scanning should not crash a system.

-## <a name="1.8"></a>1.8 Port scanning
+## <a name="1.8"></a>1.8 Port Scanning
-* Port scanning determines which ports are listening on a targets.
+* Port Scanning determines which ports are listening on a targets.
 	* Many network services run on established well-known ports.
 	* FTP 21.
 	* TELNET 23.